Authored by Abby Ashenhurst

 There are ways to avoid being sucked into greenwashing, though.
 Looking into a company’s history, background, and other production methods can help you spot if the company is greenwashing or not.
 Also, explore their website a little more, and see if they are transparent about their production or carbon footprint, amongst other things.

 Firstly, look past the imagery and marketing, and look for facts, figures, and production methods.
 If you do this and struggle to find anything, try using the website goodonyou.eco, which allows you to search for a company and tell you more about how sustainable they are.

-There are many small things you can try and take note of, like certifications and reviews.
+You can try and take note of many small things, like certifications and reviews.

 Now more than ever, we feel the importance of shopping sustainably.
 Knowing how to research before you buy, and being in the know, can help make you feel more confident while shopping.
-Little changes in how we live and shop can make a big difference when it all adds up in the end.
+Little changes in how we live and shop can make a big difference when it all adds up.